xianglongcheng/azure-dev-docs/articles/ai/gen-ai-concepts-considerations-developers.md

 - **`Presence Penalty`**: Encourages the model to introduce new concepts and terms in the completion. `Presence Penalty` is useful for generating more diverse and creative outputs.

-- **`Stop Sequences`**: You can specify one or more sequences to instruct the API to stop generating more tokens. `Store Sequences` are useful for controlling the structure of the output, such as ending a completion at the end of a sentence or paragraph.
+- **`Stop Sequences`**: You can specify one or more sequences to instruct the API to stop generating more tokens. `Stop Sequences` are useful for controlling the structure of the output, such as ending a completion at the end of a sentence or paragraph.

 - **`Logit Bias`**: Allows you to modify the likelihood of specified tokens appearing in the completion. `Logit Bias` can be used to guide the completion in a certain direction or to suppress specific content.